Opening Fall 2020

 Drugs or any illegal substances, firearms and weapons of any type, explosive agents, and fireworks are strictly prohibited.
 Other devices that present a clear and present danger to the welfare of others (such as paintball guns, sling shots) are not allowed, unless part of an authorized campus event.
 Air conditioners, halogen lamps, drums, and other amplified instruments are not permitted in University housing.

 More detailed information on the University's expectations for personal and/or University property, as well as use of resident student living space, may be found in the Resident Student Housing Agreement, a publication of the Residence Life Office.
 Please refer to the Policies link on the Residence Life website for access to this document.
-This document can also be found in the HMA system.
+This document can also be found in the THD system.

 Below you'll find a list of suggested items that you may want to bring to campus, as well as items that you should not bring to campus.